-The mission of the Consortium and its Parties is to:
+The mission of the Consortium and its parties is to:

 - 3.1.
-Coordinate the construction of the System and implement connections as required by the Federal Construction Grant; - 3.2.
-Lead development effort for connection to the System; - 3.3.
-Establish standards for quality of all connections; - 3.4.
-Maintain System records and make such records accessible to the Parties; - 3.5.
-Provide to the Parties access to the System; - 3.6.
-Properly and efficiently administer, operate and maintain the System for its estimated useful life in accordance with the Special Award Conditions of the Federal Construction Grant; - 3.7.
+Coordinate the construction of the System Program and implement connections as required by the Federal Construction Grant; - 3.2.
+Lead development effort for connection to the System; system; - 3.3.- Establish standards for quality of all connections; - 3.4.
+Maintain System records and make such records accessible to the Parties; parties; - 3.5.
+Provide to the Partiesparties access to the System; system; - 3.6.
+Properly and efficiently administer, operate and maintain the System-system-for its estimated useful life in accordance with the Special Award Conditions of the Federal Construction Grant:

+- 3.7.
 Build multiple backbone rings identified in the Proposal; - 3.8.
 Build a Fiber to the Premise (FTTP) infrastructure in the eleven (11) "underserved" census block groups identified in the Proposal; - 3.9.
 Provide fiber and develop options for providing Internet services to the FTTP customers; - 3.10.
 Activate fiber services to the UC2B partners and investors; - 3.11.
-Complete the construction of the physical elements of the SystembeforeOctober 1, 2013; - 3.12.
-Operate the System pursuant to this Agreement for the benefit of the community;

-- 3.13.
-Provide System administration and ongoing System support, upgrades, and maintenance for Consortium-controlled assets; - 3.14.
-Provide services to the Parties in accordance with a work plan approved by the Policy Committee: - 3.15.
-Promote use of the System; and - 3.16.
-Establish operational, administrative, and procedural policy for System operations.
+Complete the construction of the physical elements of the SystembeforeOctober 1,project by February 2013; - 3.12.
+Operate the System system developed pursuant to this Agreement for the benefit of the community; community; - 3.13.
+Provide System administration and ongoing system support, upgrades, and maintenance for Consortium-controlled assets; - 3.14.
+Provide services to the Parties in accordance with a work plan approved by the Policy Committee; - 3.15.
+Promote use of the System; system; and - 3.16.
+Establish operational, administrative, and procedural policy for System as related to the system operations.